 If you are not aware of your current business credit score, we highly recommend you check it out at Equifax.
 It only takes a few minutes, and will help you quickly understand your options and how potential lenders will view your business.

 With a physical presence, you’ll also need an online presence, or a website.
 Your website is often the first contact a customer has with your business, so you want something presentable, professional, up-to-date and easy to navigate.
-Having an email address that reflects your business name, (for example: email@example.com) is a great way to legitimize your business to you customers.
-There are tons of tools out there to help you get started like GoDaddy, BlueHost, and WordPress.
+Having an email address that reflects your business name, (for example: firstname.lastname@example.org) is a great way to legitimize your business to you customers.
+There are tons of business tools out there to help you get started like GoDaddy, BlueHost, and WordPress.

 Don’t underestimate the power of a business card!
 Many people think business cards are outdated, but they are more relevant than ever.
 Think of the impression you can make when you hand a prospective client or customer a beautifully branded business card rather than just your email address scribbled on a cocktail napkin.

 Special offer for business cards, signs and stationary!

 Before you go into your first meeting with a potential client, you need to have the essentials taken care of.
 Usually it means, at the very least, a set of business cards.
 If you are opening a physical location, you’ll need to invest into some signs and other marketing materials.

 The good news is that it’s not expensive to get your basic items designed and printed.
 Vistaprint is a great place to start to get everything you need in terms of business cards and other materials for your project.